Anon-Planet/thgtoa/guide.md

 For this reason, it is usually recommended to use SHA-based[^479] hashes and the most used is probably the SHA-2[^480] based SHA-256 for verifying file integrity.
 SHA is much more resistant to collisions[^481] than CRC and MD5.
 And collisions with SHA-256 or SHA-512 are rare and hard to compute for an adversary.

-If a SHA-256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file. *Note: SHA-1 *
+If a SHA-256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file. *Note: SHA-1 is not recommended.*

 This checksum should itself be authenticated/trusted and should be available from an authenticated/trusted source (obviously you should not trust a file just because it has a checksum attached to it alone).